Jalil1103/Data-Science/Reddit-Instagram/README.md

 # Data-Science
-A collection of  machine learning, data science, and attempts at kaggle competions
+A collection of  machine learning programs written over time.